valboz/RTModel/docs/ModelSelection.md

 - `sigmachisquare = 1.0`: Besides the best model, `ModelSelector` retains competing models up to a threshold given by sqrt(2*chisqure), which represents one sigma in the chi square distribution.
 This threshold can be changed by this option to include less or more competing models in the final selection.
 - `maxmodels = 10`: Maximum number of competing models to report

 Notice that the options that are not explicitly specified in the call to `config_LevMar()` are always reset to their default values.
+This is also true if you previously used the `recover_options()` function to inherit the options from a previous run (see [Archiving and updating](Archive.md)).

 ### Recording the options

 In each modeling run, the options for `ModelSelector` are stored in the file `ModelSelector.ini` in the `/ini` subdirectory within the event directory for later reference.
 If the modeling run is [archived](Archive.md), also the whole `/ini` subdirectory is saved so that the user may check the options used in each modeling run.
+The function `recover_options()` can be used to load the options from a previous run.

 [Go to **Final assessment**](FinalAssessment.md)